Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Experimental Results

 \begingroup \endgroup

-For the queries with one output query node, we can see that the intermediate storage includes rather small numbers of data nodes.
-In the worst case, $\max(\mu) = 59$ (for TreeBank), it is approximately 3\,$\times$ more than the number of data nodes in the result.
+For the queries in $Q_{one}$, we can see that the intermediate storage includes rather small numbers of data nodes.
+In the worst case, $\mu_{max} = 59$ (for TreeBank), which is approximately 3\,$\times$ more than the number of data nodes in the result.
 Let us note that the number of data nodes in the result does not represent the byte size of the result.
-In this paper, the node label consists of 3 integer numbers, i.e., 12\,B. In such a~case, the byte size of the intermediate storage is never higher than $59 \times 12 = 708$\,B.
+In this paper, the node label consists of 3 integer numbers, i.e., 12\,B. In such a~case, the byte size of the intermediate storage is never higher than $59 \times 12 = 708$\,B. Therefore, we claim that for a~low number of output query nodes the intermediate result size of BJ is rather low.
+Please note that the number of output query nodes is usually rather low, e.g., each XPath query has just one output query node.

-For the queries where all query nodes are output, $\max(\mu)$ is significantly higher than in the case of queries with one output query node.
-For SwissProt, $\max(\mu) = 79,341$ (approximately 1 MB of memory), and for TreeBank, $\max(\mu) = 11,696$ which is almost 4\,$\times$ more than the number of data nodes in the result.
+For the queries in $Q_{all}$, $\mu_{max}$ is significantly higher than in the case of queries in $Q_{one}$.
+For SwissProt, $\mu_{max} = 79,341$ (approximately 1 MB of memory), and for TreeBank, $\mu_{max} = 11,696$ which is almost 4\,$\times$ more than the number of data nodes in the result.
 Such a~behavior shows a~typical disadvantage of a~binary join approach not considering non-output query nodes: the large intermediate result can be produced even if the final result is rather small.
 However, we can see that this behavior is observed only for one data collection in the experiment.
 Moreover, when 12\,B as the label size is considered the worst case memory size necessary during the query processing is less then 1\,MB which can be easily accommodated in the L2 cache of CPU.